 Respect Activities for the Classroom

 We suggest the following activities to be used in the classroom to help reinforce the concept of respect.
-All of these activities can be found inside of The Encouraging Classroom full-year curriculum.
+All of these activities can be found inside of Social Emotional Curriculum.
 There are a total of 12 different character traits, daily lessons, songs, videos, read alouds with questions, art projects, home connections, and more!
 Included in the curriculum are video trainings about Calm Down Corners, Breathing Techniques, Morning Meetings, Self Regulation, Developing Student Relationships, and more!

 1. Respect Sort